For the strongest encryption between Looker and your database, you can create a SSH tunnel to either a tunnel server, or the database server itself.

 For example, the following text could be prepended to the Looker SSH key in your authorized_keys file.
 Please note that this text MUST be customized for your environment.

 man authorized_keys Linux documentation for examples and full details.

 At this point, please notify your Looker analyst that you are ready to test the SSH tunnel.
 Once they confirm that the tunnel is established, they will provide you with the port number for the Looker side of the SSH tunnel.

 localhostin the Host field.

-Toggle off SSL on your database Connections page.
+Toggle off Verify SSL Cert on your database Connections page.

 SSL Certificates are not supported when setting up an SSH tunnel to your database from Looker.
 Instead, the SSH key that you added in step 4 provides the handshake security between Looker and your database.